alexandrezlima/documentations/docs/lockon.md

 ??? question "My game is online.
 Can I used this asset to lock-on?"
     Yes, you can.
 This asset works with network games.

+??? question "How can I lock-on targets behind my character?"
+    Mark the variable `bConsiderOffscreenTargets` as true in the `LockOn` component reference.